Skip to main content

 What cannot repeat is the heart of the page: the opening paragraph, the examples and stories, the photos and captions, the testimonials and names, and the neighborhoods and details.

-If swapping "Centerville" with "Oakville" still reads fine, the page wasn't specific enough.
+Here's a good litmus test: if you can swap "Centerville" with "Oakville" and the page still reads fine, it wasn't specific enough.

 How John Fixes Centerville: Step by Step